Yeovil District Hospital

 Biodiversity Net Gain

 Biodiversity net gain (BNG) is a strategy to develop land and contribute to the recovery of nature.
-The development is targeting a minimum 10% biodiversity net gain compared to the pre-development baseline which would ensure the habitat for wildlife on site is in a better state than it was before development.
+The development is targeting a minimum 10% biodiversity net gain compared to the pre-development baseline which will ensure the habitat for wildlife on site is in a better state than it was before development.

 Your questions

-What is the site currently used for?
+What is the site used for before?

 Do these plans mean that staffing and patient levels will increase and, if so, will this lead to fresh parking problems?